 Taking an actuarial apprenticeship

-Liam decided against university and is taking an actuarial apprenticeship instead.
+Liam decided against university and took an actuarial apprenticeship instead.
 Here’s his story so far.

 - 2013 – worked for two years as part of match-day catering staff at West Bromwich Albion FC; two weeks of accountancy work experience